 Coastal environments represent highly dynamic and sensitive ecosystems shaped by complex interactions between natural processes and human activities.
 Remote sensing technologies are crucial for monitoring these regions, providing detailed data on shoreline erosion, habitat degradation, sediment dynamics, and water quality.
 High-resolution satellite imagery and drone-based platforms facilitate the detection of fine-scale changes in intertidal zones, mangroves, coral reefs, and other critical coastal habitats.
 These observations enable the quantification of spatial and temporal variations, informing evidence-based strategies for conservation and sustainable management.

 Essential Biodiversity Variables (EBVs) and Essential Ocean Variables (EOVs) constitute a framework for systematically monitoring and understanding ecological and oceanographic changes.
 Based on the model of Essential Climate Variables (ECVs), EBVs provide a standardized set of biodiversity metrics to detect and analyze changes across spatial and temporal scales.
 These variables act as an interface between raw ecological data and the biodiversity indicators required for global reporting and policy-making.
 Similarly, EOVs focus on the biological and ecological characteristics of marine systems, emphasizing metrics such as plankton diversity and biomass, fish populations, and the spatial extent of habitats like coral reefs and seagrass meadows.
-By standardizing biodiversity and oceanic assessments, EBVs and EOVs enhance consistency and comparability across studies and regions (F. E. Muller-Karger et al., 2018).
+By standardizing biodiversity and oceanic assessments, EBVs and EOVs enhance consistency and comparability across studies and regions (Muller-Karger et al., 2018).

 6. General conclusions and future perspectives